 Having his hair or ears pulled, being poked, prodded and hugged firmly

 Working side-by-side with other dog therapy teams

-Having her paws or tail rolled over with a variety of medical equipment
+Having her paws or tail touched by a variety of medical equipment

 Screaming, moaning, thrashing and crying patients

 Sudden loud noises and beeping of medical equipment

 Food lying on low tables and on the floor

 Squeezing between people or under tables and walkers to reach patients

 Interacting with large groups of elderly people or very young children